-- medical administration

-- office administration

-- information desk operator

-clerical worker

-receptionist

-· records and information administration
+• medical administration ٠ office administration ٠ information desk operator • clerical worker ٠ receptionist ٠ records and information administration

+Mandatory HSC Course Requirements

 Students must complete 240 indicative hours of course work and a minimum of 70 hours work placement.
 Students who do not meet these requirements will be 'N' determined as required by NESA.
+You should be work ready before work placement.